Late last week Rockwell Automation released its new Studio 5000 View Designer software used to create HMI applications for the PanelView 5500.

 - Built-in navigation buttons and intuitive navigation menu

 - Scalable vector graphics automatically adjust to any size terminal

 - Download projects easily without needing separate utility

 Rockwell has listed the following limitations for the initial release of View Designer and PanelView 5500:

 For more information on View Designer, and to view the official product release notes, search Rockwell's “versions” webpage for Studio 5000 View Designer, and then select the PDF icon near the version number as seen below:

 So, what do you think of View Designer so far?

 Is the lack of historical trending, multiple PLC support, or compatibility with versions other than v27 something that would prevent you from using the product?

-Let us know what you think by filling out the “leave a reply” form at the bottom of this page.
+Let us know what you think by filling out the “post a comment or question” link below.